Refine your search

 Annual registration – enrolled degree students

 NOTE!
-Citizens outside the EU/EEA/Switzerland studying in bachelor’s and master’s degree programmes are required to pay tuition.
-If you are required to pay tuition, you must pay the next instalment of the fee before you can register as present for the next academic year.
+Citizens outside the EU/EEA/Switzerland studying in bachelor’s and master’s degree programmes are required to pay tuition fees.
+If you are required to pay tuition fee, you should pay the fee before you register as present for the next academic year.
 If you have questions regarding the tuition fee, contact your programme coordinator.

-The instructions for annual registration at the university apply to students who are already enrolled at the university.
-This means students that are in their second, third, etc., year of studies.
+These instructions apply to enrolled degree students (i.e., you are already studying at UEF and continuing your studies in your second year or later).
 If you are a first-year student, see registration instructions for new students.

 Contents